 Maintaining a healthy diet, including proper hydration, is important during cancer.

-Proper hydration can help ease common side effects, such as constipation and fatigue, as well as rare but serious effects, such as kidney damage.
-Because the kidneys filter waste, chemicals and excess compounds from the blood, intravenous fluids are given during some types of treatment, and patients might be told to drink water before and after treatment to flush toxins through the kidneys and bladder quickly.
+Proper hydration can help ease common side effects, such as constipation and fatigue, as well as rare but serious ones, such as kidney damage.
+Because the kidneys filter waste, chemicals and excess compounds from the blood, intravenous fluids are given during some types of treatment, and patients might be told to drink water before and after therapy to flush toxins through the kidneys and bladder quickly.

-Sometimes it’s hard to take enough water water to help avoid dehydration.
-Other ways to get fluids include broths, sports drinks, juice, gelatin, ice chips and popsicles.
+Sometimes it’s hard to take in enough water to help avoid dehydration.
+Other ways to get fluids include broth, sports drinks, juice, gelatin, ice chips and Popsicles.
 Patients should talk with their cancer teams if they have concerns.
 Good hydration is one way patients can stay as healthy as possible and feel better during and after treatment.